isc-projects/kea/doc/sphinx/arm/hooks-ping-check.rst

     }

-When the library is loaded :iscman:`kea-dhcp4` will conduct ping-check prior to offering a lease to client if all of the following conditions are true
+When the library is loaded :iscman:`kea-dhcp4` will conduct ping-check prior to offering a lease to client if all of the following conditions are true:

-1. Ping check hook library is loaded
+1. Ping check hook library is loaded.

-2. Ping checking is enabled
+2. Ping checking is enabled.

 3. The server is responding to a DHCPDISCOVER.

-4. The candidate lease is neither active nor reserved
+4. The candidate lease is neither active nor reserved.

 5. Any of the following are true: